 GivingWay works with transparent organisations so you know the money you are spending is going to the right place.

 Some companies charge excessive amounts of money for volunteering, and sometimes that money does not make it into the hands of the organisation you are volunteering for.
 Do your research before choosing a platform to volunteer with.

 What you need to know about orphanage volunteering

 Orphanage volunteering is common amongst travellers.
-Seeing disadvantaged children can really pull at our heart strings and while there are certainly orphanages out there who need help, many have sadly exploited the volunteer industry, using children as a way to make money and putting them at risk.
+Seeing disadvantaged children can really pull at our heart strings but what many of us don’t know is that opportunists have sadly exploited the volunteer industry, using children as a way to make money and putting them at risk.

 The debate about whether people should be allowed to volunteer with children is a long and complicated one.
 Some say that the constant flow of new volunteers is harmful to a child’s mental health, others say that children should not grow up in institutions and rather we should work to keep children with their families, working to improve circumstances at home.